Leeds United superfan Edna Newton died after fall: Family's tribute following inquest

-THE family of 94-year-old Leeds United superfan Edna Newton paid tribute to the "inspiring" woman after an inquest heard she died after a fall outside her home.
+THE family of 94-year-old Leeds United superfan Edna Newton paid tribute to the "inspiring" woman after an inquest heard she died after a fall outside her home in Beeston.

 And Edna's family thanked Leeds United and the club's fans for honouring the devoted supporter who held a season ticket for 64 consecutive seasons.